DennisRudolf/Continuous_Authentication/README.md

 - $p$ and $q$: large prime numbers
 - $g$ and $h$: generators of the cyclic group

 A timestamp from the IdP is also included, defining the validity period of the IDT.
-Once expired, the enrolment process must be repeated.
+Once expired, the enrollment process must be repeated.

 ### Enrollment Protocol Diagram
 ![Enrollment Protocol](enrollment_protocol.PNG)